mateo19182/localRagLLM/README.md

 Running RAG using Ollama locally, with a simple GUI and the ability to update the persistant database.
+Using Llama3:7b

 TODO:
-    - accept files other than pdf
+    - redo interface, depends on requirements
     - improve RAG

 Based on